dataviscourse2023/final-project-naep/ProcessBook/README.md

 ## Questions (Project Objectives)

-I am targeting the new NAEP visualization at the following questions:
+I targeted the new NAEP visualization at the following questions:

 * How significant has progress been over the last 2-3 decades?
 * Has progress in U.S. education really been "wiped out" by the pandemic?